Lurdes Gloria Manuel: 2025

-She ran an indoor personal best of 51.19 at the Copernicus Cup on 16 February 2025.
+From February 2025, Manuel began to be coached by Laurent Meuwly in his stable of athletes including Femke Bol and Lieke Klaver.
+She ran an indoor personal best of 51.19 seconds at the Copernicus Cup on 16 February 2025.
 She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, Netherlands.
-She won a bronze medal with the Czech women's 4 x 400 metres relay team at the Championships.
+She won a bronze medal with the Czech women's 4 × 400 metres relay team at the Championships.